djoos-cookbooks/phploc/README.md

 Description
 ===========

-This cookbook provides an easy way to install phploc.
+This cookbook provides an easy way to install phploc, PHP Lines Of Code.

 More information?
 https://github.com/sebastianbergmann/phploc